-In conclusion, this study showed that daily supplementation with Vit C and hawthorn beverage decreased BP and urine 8-iso-PGF2 α concentrations in heat-exposed workers, suggesting the positive effects on preventing BP increase and inhibiting oxidative stress via lipid peroxidation inhibition.
-Our findings highlight the importance of consuming adequate amounts of ideal antioxidants, such as Vit C and flavonoids, especially in populations exposed to intense heat.
-It is suggested that the hypertension-protective effects of the antioxidant formula during the hottest period in summer was achieved via the control of BP increase.
+In conclusion, this study showed that daily supplementation with VC and hawthorn beverage decreased BP and urine 8-iso-PGF2α concentrations in heat-exposed workers, suggesting the positive impact on preventing BP increase, inhibiting lipid peroxidation so as to inhibit oxidative stress.
+Our findings highlight the importance of consuming adequate ideal antioxidants, such as VC and flavonoid beverage, especially for populations exposed to intense heat.
+It is suggested that controlling the increase in BP contributes to the hypertension-protective effect of the antioxidant formula during the hottest period in summer.
 Further replication in long-term intervention studies is needed.